collaborativebioinformatics/SpikeVarTykeVar/README.md

 </p>

 <br />
-The SpikeVar workflow outputs a mixed sequencing read dataset in .bam format containing reads from one dominant sample and reads from another sample spiked in at a user defined ratio corresponding to the simulated mosaic variant allele frequency (VAF) together with a .vcf file annotating the confirmed mosaic variant locations within the mixed dataset.
+The SpikeVar workflow outputs a mixed sequencing read dataset in .bam format containing reads from one dominant sample and reads from another sample spiked in at a user-defined ratio corresponding to the simulated mosaic variant allele frequency (VAF) together with a .vcf file annotating the confirmed mosaic variant locations within the mixed dataset.
 The SpikeVarDatasetCreator takes aligned sequencing reads from sample A and sample B as the initial input.
 In this step, a spike-in methodology is applied to strategically introduce x% of mutations from one sample to another using <insert tool>.
 Accordingly, sample A is first down-sampled to retain 100-x% of its original reads, then sample B is down-sampled to x% considering the coverage differences between the samples.
 Using <insert tool>, both down-sampled datasets are then merged to create a mixed dataset that represents a sequence read dataset with mosaic variants, including structural variations (SVs), single nucleotide variations (SNVs), and insertions/deletions (indels).

 The SpikeVarReporter then determines VAFs for each variant in the mixed dataset using <insert tool> based on the mixed variant locations derived by merging the .vcf files from sample A and sample B using <insert tool>.
 Variants with VAFs exceeding or equal to the introduced mutations (i.e., x%) are then selected to create a truth set for benchmarking using <insert tool>.